100HnoMeuNome/video-rental-store/README.md

 ## Features

-- User authentication (register/login)
+- User authentication (register/login) - **Intentionally Vulnerable**
-- Browse movies with search and filter capabilities
+- Browse movies, airplanes, and cars with search and filter capabilities
-- Rent or buy movies with complete checkout flow
+- Rent items with complete checkout flow
 - Shipping address collection for rentals
-- Payment processing (plain text for development)
+- Payment processing (plain text - **INSECURE BY DESIGN**)
 - User rental history with payment details
-- Public API for adding and deleting movies
+- Public API for adding and deleting items
-- Datadog APM (Application Performance Monitoring)
-- **Datadog User Tracking** - Track user activity in ASM
-- **Datadog Application Security (ASM)** - Real-time threat detection
-- **Intentional NoSQL Vulnerabilities** - For security testing (8 vulnerable endpoints)
+- **Multiple OWASP Top 10 Vulnerabilities** - For security testing and education
+- SQL Injection, XSS, Broken Authentication, and more
+- Datadog APM and Application Security (ASM) for vulnerability detection
 - Kubernetes deployment ready
 - Docker containerized

+⚠️ **WARNING**: This application is intentionally insecure for educational purposes only!

 ## Technology Stack